The critical Karp--Sipser core of random graphs

 \section{Introduction}

 \paragraph{The Karp--Sipser algorithm.} Let $ \mathfrak{g}$ be a finite graph.
 The Karp--Sipser algorithm \cite{karp1981maximum} consists in removing recursively the vertices of degree $1$ in $ \mathfrak{g}$ as well as their unique neighbors and removing the isolated vertices that may appear in the process, see Figure \ref{fig:KSillustration}.
 The initial motivation of Karp \& Sipser for considering this algorithm is that the leaves\footnote{Here and in the rest of the paper, the concept of leaf is a dynamical concept, as a vertex in the initial graph which is not a leaf may become one later.} and isolated vertices removed during this process form an independent set of $ \mathfrak{g}$ which has very high density.
 We recall that an independent set in $ \mathfrak{g}$ is a subset of vertices, no two of which are adjacent.
-The problem of finding an independent set of maximal size is in general a NP-hard problem, and the Karp--Sipser algorithm provides a fair lower bound.
+The problem of finding an independent set of maximal size is in general a NP-hard problem \cite{frieze1997algorithmic}, and the Karp--Sipser algorithm provides a fair lower bound.
 More precisely, it is ``optimal in the beginning'' in the sense that there is an independent set with maximal size that contains all the leaves removed by the algorithm (before the first time where there are no leaves left).
 More generally, greedy strategies are a natural way to approximately solve optimization problems on (random) graphs in a way that is computationally efficient (and sometimes quasi-optimal up to a certain threshold) illustrating the famous ``Greed is good" concept \cite{tropp2004greed,halldorsson1994greed}.
 See e.g.~\cite{BJLS18} for a recent application of a degree-greedy strategy to Wifi protocols.